Is My Friend Eligible for Gratuity After 4 Years and 10 Months of Service? Seeking Advice

 arihant_ac

-I am searching for the judgment in The Payment of Gratuity Act;
+I am searching for the judgment in The Payment of Gratuity Act.

-The Employee has worked in 3-4 different establishments where all the Owners are different but the place of work is the same, and the job of the employee is the same.
+The employee has worked in 3-4 different establishments where all the owners are different, but the place of work and the job of the employee are the same.
+All the establishments are working as contractors for the principal employer.
+All the establishments are closed at intervals of 3 to 4 years.

 Let's say: